Rockies claim LHP Brent Suter off waivers from Brewers

-DENVER (AP) — The Colorado Rockies have claimed left-hander Brent Suter off waivers from the Milwaukee Brewers.
-The 33-year-old Suter went 5-3 with a 3.78 ERA in 54 appearances this season.
+DENVER (AP) — The Colorado Rockies have claimed Brent Suter off waivers from the Milwaukee Brewers and agreed with the pitcher on a $3.2 million, one-year contract.
+Suter can earn $200,000 in performance bonuses for innings: $100,000 each for 40 and 60.
+The 33-year-old left-hander went 5-3 with a 3.78 ERA in 54 appearances this season.
 He struck out 53 and walked 22 in 66 2/3 innings.
-Suter had spent his entire big league career with Milwaukee, making his debut in 2016.
-He was the longest-tenured Brewers player and had served as the team’s union representative.
-In 196 career appearances, including 39 starts, Suter is 36-19 with a 3.51 ERA.
+Suter had spent his entire big league career with Milwaukee, making his debut in 2016 and going 36-19 with a 3.51 ERA.
 He has 338 strikeouts and 98 walks in 394 2/3 innings.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.